 We have four manufacturing facilities on three continents.
 We manufacture the products that generate a majority of our total sales at our principal facility in San Marcos, Texas including flexible heating cables, heat tracing compound and tubing bundles.
 Our facilities are highly automated, which reduces labor costs.
-Our facilities incorporate numerous manufacturing processes that utilize computercontrolled equipment and laser technology.
+Our facilities incorporate numerous manufacturing processes that utilize computer-controlled equipment and laser technology.
 We maintain a ready supply of spare parts and have on-site personnel trained to repair and perform preventative maintenance on our specialized equipment, reducing the likelihood of long term interruptions at our manufacturing facilities.
 Our manufacturing facilities are equipped to provide us with maximum flexibility to manufacture our products efficiently and with short lead times.
 This in turn allows for lower inventory levels and faster responses to customer demands.

 Our flexible heat cable products are manufactured in San Marcos, Texas.
 The manufacturing building has approximately 48,000 square feet of floor space, including offices.
-We currently estimate that the facility, when operating at full capacity, will support revenue levels of up to \$400 to \$500 million.
-This should satisfy our core cable growth needs for the next several years, assuming that current trends in product mix continue.
+We currently estimate that the facility, when operating at full capacity, will support revenue levels up to \$400 to \$500 million.

-Our electronic cross-linking facility, which we refer to as our "ECLF", is also located at the San Marcos facility.
+Our electronic cross-linking facility, which we refer to as our "ECLF." is also located at the San Marcos facility.
 Cross-linking enhances the thermal, chemical and electrical stability of our low-temperature self-regulating heater cables.
 By performing cross-linking inhouse, we condense the overall manufacturing cycle by approximately six weeks.
 This enhances our ability to ensure a high level of product quality and to better control the production process.

 Our pre-insulated tubing products are manufactured in our facilities in San Marcos and the Netherlands.
-The majority of our preinsulated tubing product is custom ordered and made to customers' specifications in a two-part process.
+The majority of our pre-insulated tubing product is custom ordered and made to customers' specifications in a two-part process.
 The thermal insulation is first applied over the heating cable and process tubing, and a protective plastic outer jacket is extruded onto the bundle to protect the insulation.

-During fiscal 2015, we invested in the expansion of our primary pre-insulated tubing product manufacturing plant located in San Marcos, Texas.
-The expansion, which is expected to be operational in July 2015, is expected to significantly increase our production capacity for our instrumentation tube-bundle product line.
-We estimate the total cost of the expanded facility including the purchase of new capital equipment will total \$3.7 million.
+During fiscal 2016, we completed an expansion of our primary pre-insulated tubing product manufacturing plant located in San Marcos, Texas, which significantly increased our production capacity for our instrumentation tube-bundle product line.
+The total cost of the expanded facility, including the purchase of new capital equipment, was \$3.5 million.